rukshan99/docs-ICAF/README.md

 ## React App

-The frontend of the system is based on React related technologies and it consumes the JSON based service endpoints of the REST API.
+The frontend of the system is based on React related technologies and it consumes JSON based service endpoints of the REST API.

 ### Getting started